sarulabs/di/README.md

 Panic in Build and Close functions of a Definition are recovered.
 In particular that allows you to use the `Get` method in a Build function.

+Using `Get` in a Build function instead of `SafeGet` is way more practical.
+But it also can make debugging a nightmare.
+Be sure to define a Logger in the Builder if you want to be able to trace the errors.

 ## Database example